markpattison/ParseGPX/README.md

 Using [FSharp.Data](https://fsprojects.github.io/FSharp.Data/) we can easily pull out data we're interested in.
 In this example, I extract timing and location data and use them to summarise a track workout.

 GPX files typically contain location snapshots every second.
-By treating larger gaps (i.e. rests) differently, I can break up a workout into its constituent parts.
+By treating larger gaps (i.e. rests during a workout) differently, I can break up a workout into its constituent parts.
+This is done in [ParseGpx.fs](ParseGpx.fs).

 Using the latitude and logitude data, I can estimate the distance covered in each part using a [formula from StackOverflow](https://stackoverflow.com/a/51839058/15519).

 ### Sample output